-The statement ‘ever changing scenery’ sounds tired, bare with us though as staying at Scarabeo Camp twice would see you looking out of the same tent but at an entirely new scene.
-Once every six months the well travelled and knowledgeable owners up-sticks and move the entire camp to the optimal spot for the coming seasons.
+The statement ‘ever changing scenery’ sounds tired, bear with us though as staying at Scarabeo Camp even just twice would see you looking out of the same tent but at an entirely new scene.
+Once every six months, the well travelled and knowledgeable owners up-sticks and move the entire camp to the optimal spot for the coming seasons.
 The Oriental style bivouac encampment is an eco-tourist’s dream, with a plethora of measures designed to lower the impact of your stay, although don’t for a second think that this means any reduction in lavishness for you.
-The aroma of fresh bread will beckon you from your desert den each morning and the sight of the Atlas Mountain range complete with snow capped peaks will enliven the weariest of souls.
+The aroma of fresh bread will beckon you from your desert den each morning and the sight of the Atlas Mountain range, complete with snow capped peaks, will enliven the weariest of souls.

 During the summer Scarabeo Camp takes full advantage of the fragrant, cooling breeze and the shade provided by a thicket of eucalyptus trees.
-The winter month’s shorter days mean that the encampment must soak up all the sun available, as such the tents take a little trip into the moonscape and set up in full sight of the African sun.
-In either position the camp is only 40km’s from Marrakech, although the seclusion would have you believe it was a million miles.
+Whilst the winter months’ shorter days mean that the encampment must soak up all the sun available, as such the tents take a little trip into the moonscape and set up in full sight of the African sun.
+In either position, the camp is only ever 40km from Marrakech – although the seclusion would have you believe it was a million miles.

 Why we like it

 We love the serenity, the goat herders passing by and the fact that we felt transported to a far simpler time.
 Making our international footprint lighter and protecting the local environment but not suffering for it makes us very happy indeed.

 Photos by © Sven Laurent